TodePond/TodePondDotCom/sky/keynote/readme.md

 I think the most compelling idea are the ones that are hidden in plain site.
 For example, I like a talk that connects two previously unconnected things together.
 I like a talk that looks at something well-known from a completely different angle.
 I like to tackle questions that are a little bit taboo because it means that people are little bit blind to their details and I can bring a bit of boldness to the topic.

-This section is very vague... oh dear.
+This section is very vague and wishy washy... oh dear.

 <br>